bugthesystem/node-procexss/README.md

 - `sanitizeBody`  Boolean - Optional.
 If the req.body sanitize is enabled or not.
 Defaults to `true`
 - `sanitizeQuery`  Boolean - Optional.
 If the req.query sanitize is enabled or not.
 Defaults to `true`
 - `mode` String -Optional.
 A flag to choose mode (sanitize | header)
- * `sanitize`: String - Optional.
-Works on request body or query and sanitize it if xss exist.
+ * `sanitize`: Works on request body or query and sanitize it if xss exist.
  * `header`: Adds `X-XSS-Protection` header to response.
 - `header` Options for `header` mode (enabled, mode)
  * `enabled` Boolean - Optional.
 If the header is enabled or not (see header docs).
 Defaults to `1`.